US seeks united front in Asia despite Korea, Japan tensions

 “If they don’t have good relationships with each other, then there will be trouble,” he said.

-Ties between South Korea and Japan worsened during the leadership of Abe and former South Korean Prime Minister Moon Jae-in.
+Ties between South Korea and Japan worsened during the leadership of Abe and former South Korean President Moon Jae-in.

 Abe’s government reacted furiously after South Korea’s Supreme Court in 2018 upheld lower court verdicts and ordered Nippon Steel and Mitsubishi Heavy Industries to compensate Korean forced laborers.